Skip advert

 Things aren’t much different with the range-extender version, introduced towards the end of 2023.
 It may use one of Mazda’s fabled rotary petrol engines, famed for their soaring revs and prodigious power, but here, it’s focused on efficiency.
 Besides, the teeny 0.8-litre unit never actually drives the wheels directly: it's simply there to generate electricity for the electric motor that propels the car.

-This motor has a smidge less torque than the EV’s, but it does have an extra 27bhp, so it’s a fraction quicker, although with 0-62mph happening in 9.1 seconds, there’s not a huge amount in it.
-What’s more, the smooth, unbroken acceleration and keen responses are just the same as the EV version’s.
+This motor has a smidge less torque than the EV’s, but it does have an extra 27bhp, so it’s a fraction quicker.
+Although, with 0-62mph taking 9.1 seconds, there’s not a huge amount in it, and the latest Toyota Prius feels a lot nippier.
+Importantly, the smooth, unbroken acceleration and keen responses are just the same as the EV version’s.

 The PHEV is fairly indistinguishable from the EV in other areas of the driving experience, too.
 It feels just as crisp when changing direction, despite weighing about 131kg more, and while the ride is marginally less compliant over a scruffy surface, it still rides as well as many cars it would consider as rivals.